jonlatner/mincome_1/README.md

-# mincome_1
-Basic Income in a Small Town: Understanding the Elusive Effects on Work

-Replication files

 ## Introduction

 Repository for the codes used for the analyses of David Calnitsky &amp; Jonathan Latner (2017), "Basic Income in a Small Town: Understanding the Elusive Effects on Work."